MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/distribution/Inventory.md

 ---
 # Inventory Control in Dynamics GP - Parts 1-3

 You can use Inventory Control to help manage your company’s inventoried items.
 Many Inventory Control tasks help you create records for your items, such as how the items are to be tracked and what pricing should be used for the items that are sold.
-Parts 4 and 5 are in [Inventory Control in Dynamics GP - Parts 4 and 5](Inventory2.md).
+Parts 4 and 5 are in [Inventory Control in Dynamics GP - Parts 4-6](Inventory2.md).

 You also can use Inventory Control to complete the following tasks: